manurtinez/vue-f-frontend/README.md

-# Foxtrot Frontend Project

-This is the frontend project for the Foxtrot product.

-It is a web app built using Nuxt.JS and VueJS, and using the Vuetify UI library.
+web app built using Nuxt.JS and VueJS, and using the Vuetify UI library.

-To run it, you need to have both Docker and Docker-compose installed.
+To run it, you need to have both Docker and Docker-compose installed or run locally

 # Setup